hapax/hapax.github.io/assets/qgrav.md

    different way the theory can fail to make sense below the Planck scale.

-I've sketched a few different
+I've sketched a few different questions one can ask in quantum gravity.
+Hopefully that's enought to whet your appetite!

 #### Further reading